JeffHughes/BrowserBasedLESS/README.md

 The second part of the library, makes sure you did it right.

 ##The DAMNED
-The Demanded Attribute May Not Equal Default.
+The Demanded Attribute Must Not Equal Default.

 ####Commandments
 Commandments are a list of rules that the library enforces.

-For example: width must be set for items that have class="centered"

-It's not a default attribute; but required for margin:auto to function properly.
+For example: width must be set for items that have class="centered", It's not a default attribute; but required for margin:auto to function properly.

+Or: or assumes parent position is absolute (but it's not).

+Or: used two conflicting classes (style-sin)

 ####Sinners
 Sinners are objects that break commandments.

 If a sinner breaks a commandment, the library will generate a descriptive error in the console and cause the "sinner" to pulsate red or be appended with a small set of horns.

+During testing, jQuery runs thru the commandments and all the elements at run-time.

 ------------------------------
 ###Why do we need {BBLESS}?